DT2654A - Double Taxation Relief Manual: Guidance by country: Australia: Notes

-The Exchange of Notes to the Agreement with Australia contains specific provision for the taxation of share options.
+The Exchange of Notes to the Convention with Australia contains specific provision for the taxation of share options.
 But it follows existing practice.

 Both countries agree that income or gains derived by employees from share option schemes should be treated as earnings within Article 14 “income from employment”.